-Flat screen TVs may be the height of chic, but blade-like sets often sound thin for obvious reasons.
-The solution is to add an external sound system, typically the best soundbar, to compensate.
+Flat screen TVs may be the most covetable home tech these days, as well as the height of chic, but blade-like sets often sound thin for obvious reasons.
+The solution?
+To add an external sound system, typically the best soundbar, to compensate.

 There’s no shortage of choice.
 We’ve spent the best part of 30 hours listening to a varied selection of speakers to upgrade your TV audio, including soundbars, soundbases and active stereo speaker systems, with prices starting at £150.

 UPDATED: In the latest soundbar news, Sennheiser has branched out from headphones to bring us a Dolby Atmos soundbar that's big, expensive, but packs one hell of an audio punch.
 We haven't got our hands on the Sennheiser Ambeo soundbar yet to see how it compares to the competition, but when we do, we'll add it to the rankings below.